Yiteng369/deep-learning/README.md

 - **Transfer Setting**:
   Train an LSTM model using all training data from a source station, then test on a different target station.

-- **Evaluation**:
-  Generate a 14×14 heatmap of MSEs, where each row is a target and each column a source.

 - **Input**:
   30-day sequences from source → test on 30-day sequences from target.